dceejay/RedMap/README.md

  - **name** : is used as the id key - so can be redrawn/moved
  - **layer** : declares which layer you put it on.

+### Drawing

+A single right click will allow you to add a point to the map - you must specify the `name` and optionally the `icon` and `layer`.

+Right-clicking on an icon will allow you to delete it.

+If you select the **drawing** layer you can also add polylines, polygons and rectangles.

+All these events generate messages that can be received by using a **websocket in** node set to the same endpoint.
+For example:

+    add:point,50.98523,-1.40625,joe,spot,test
+    del:joe
+    add:rectangle,LatLng(50.92944,-1.4502),
+        LatLng(50.99172,-1.4502),
+        LatLng(50.99172,-1.32729),
+        LatLng(50.92944, -1.32729)

 ### Control

 You can also control the map via the websocket, by sending in a msg.payload containing a **command** object.